 TC Transcontinental is a leader in flexible packaging in North America, and Canada's largest printer.
-The Corporation is also a Canadian leader in its specialty media segments.
-For over 40 years, TC Transcontinental's story has been one of innovation and transformation to meet our customers' evolving needs.
+The Corporation is also positioned as the leading Canadian publishing group of French-language educational resources.
+For over 40 years, TC Transcontinental's mission has been to create products and services that allow businesses to attract, reach and retain their target customers.